CloudCannon/documentation/_hosting/options.md

 CloudCannon provides reliable, easy-to-set-up hosting.
 CloudCannon automatically builds your site, all you need to do is [point your domain at CloudCannon servers](/domains/custom-domains/).
 CloudCannon also provides [Testing Domains](/domains/testing-domains/) for all sites.

-Some CloudCannon features such as [Internationalisation](/i18n/internationalisation/), [Custom 404 Pages](/hosting/custom-404-page/) and [Authentication](/authentication/none/) require CloudCannon as your hosting provider.
+Some features such as [Internationalisation](/i18n/internationalisation/), [Custom 404 Pages](/hosting/custom-404-page/) and [Authentication](/authentication/none/) require CloudCannon as your hosting provider.

 ---